mvp4g/mvp4g2/README.md

 There are a lot of esamples.
 You can take a look at the mvp4g2 example, that uses APT instead of generators: [https://github.com/mvp4g/mvp4g2-examples](https://github.com/mvp4g/mvp4g2-examples)

-**Remember:** This is a beta version and the documentation is still in progress.

 ## J2CL / GWT3
 MVP4G2 has **no** dependency to gwt-user!
 This means, MVP4G2 is ready to use with J2CL / GWT3.